xan1242/NFS-XtendedInput/README.md

 ## Button mappings & configuration

+NOTE: If the remaps don't have any effect, either disable UAC virtualization or run the game as Administrator!

 You may remap the buttons in the `NFS_XtendedInput.usermap.ini` file found inside the `scripts\XtendedInputMaps\<your save name>` folder.

 For secondary maps, use the sections `[Events_Secondary]` for gamepads and `[EventsKB_Secondary]` for keyboards.